 which later made headlines by kidnappings and staging attacks on public personalities.

-The young guy with dark brown hair is me!
-The man wearing shades could be a SS agent.
+The young guy in the center with dark brown hair is me and the man wearing shades could be a Secret Service agent.

 One girl from our group recognized the Austrian Minister of Finance with his wife and offered them an